 If there is anything positive that you can take from being in lockdown for the past year, then it is the fact that it made many people a lot more creative.
 One of the biggest DIY crazes that came about in the last year is glass painting.
 If you want to try it yourself, then you will need the best markers for glass.

 Although most permanent markers can write on glass, they would often crack and chip away.
 Markers made specifically for writing on glass can write more clearly.
-These markers also have more vibrant colors, so if you want your projects to come out looking the best, then they can then invest in a set of the best markers for glass boards.
+These markers also have more vibrant colors, so if you want your projects to come out looking the best, then they can then invest in a set of markers for glass boards.

 - Best Marker for Glass Reviews